Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

   ```
 ## Install the application on a target

-The command installs a Tizen application on a specified target or serial device:
+The following command installs a Tizen application on a specified target or serial device:

 **Syntax:**